Crop of art by Michelle Minzhi Li

 OR

 • Entries can be mailed to the California Coastal Commission at 455 Market St, Suite 228, San Francisco CA 94105.
 Print out and complete a paper Entry Form in English or Spanish for each entry.
 Poems should be printed on the back of the completed Entry Form (preferred) or stapled to the Entry Form.
 Note: a parent or guardian must sign Entry Form.
 Attach completed Entry Form and a short Artist's Statement about the inspiration for the artwork to the back of each piece of artwork with glue or tape.
 Please do not fold art or use paperclips or staples.
 Mailed entries must arrive at the Coastal Commission no later than February 1st.
 Multiple entries (whether from one student or from a group) can be sent in one package, but each entry must have its own entry form attached.
 The Coastal Commission is not responsible for entries that are late, damaged, or lost.
 ENTRIES WILL NOT BE RETURNED.
-If you have questions or would like to talk about mailing art, please feel free to email.
+If you have questions or would like to talk about mailing art, please email coast4u@coastal.ca.gov.

 For more information, or to request to have an entry form emailed or mailed to you, contact the California Coastal Commission at coast4u@coastal.ca.gov.